aleksify/pushswap-research/README.md

 ## The Game

 This is a solver for **push_swap**, a project from School 42.
-The challenge: given a stack A of integers, sort it in ascending order using only a limited set of operations — and do it in as few moves as possible.
+The challenge: given a stack A of integers, sort it in ascending order using only a limited set of operations, and do it in as few moves as possible.

 The rules:
-- You have two stacks, **A** and **B**.
-A starts with all the input values; B starts empty.
+- You have two stacks, A and B. A starts with all the input values; B starts empty.
 - You can only manipulate stacks through 11 operations: swaps (`sa`, `sb`, `ss`), pushes (`pa`, `pb`), rotations (`ra`, `rb`, `rr`), and reverse rotations (`rra`, `rrb`, `rrr`).
 - The goal is to get all values sorted in A using the fewest operations.

-While these are called "stacks," the rotation operations (moving top to bottom or bottom to top) mean they actually behave more like **deques** (double-ended queues).
+While these are called "stacks," the rotation operations (moving top to bottom or bottom to top) mean they actually behave more like deques (double-ended queues).

 Composite operations (`ss`, `rr`, `rrr`) apply to both stacks simultaneously for the cost of a single move — e.g., `ss` does `sa` + `sb` in one operation, so merging two independent single-stack ops into a composite saves a move.